ionic-team/capacitor-site/pages/docs/v3/plugins/android.md

 Sometimes when you launch an Intent, you expect some result back.
 In that case you want to use `startActivityForResult`.

-Also make sure you call `saveCall(call);` as you will need it later when handling the intents result.

-You also have to register your intents [unique request](https://developer.android.com/training/basics/intents/result#StartActivity) code with `@CapacitorPlugin` in order for
+Make sure to register your intents [unique request](https://developer.android.com/training/basics/intents/result#StartActivity) code with `@CapacitorPlugin` in order for
 `handleOnActivityResult` to be triggered.

 ```java